-The diagram in Figure 7 shows the operation of the actual injection process.
+The diagram in figure 7 shows the operation of the actual injection process.
 While this does not specifically cover every single instruction, it shows the general flow of operation in enough detail to provide an accurate description of the checks and actions taken.

-This function is executed as part of the injector (Step 4 in Figure 6).
+This function is executed as part of the injector (step 4 in figure 6).
 Once this stage has been reached, the vulnerability of the firmware has been confirmed and the control value should indicate that the current step is four and no error has occurred.
 The "steps" indicated in the diagram correspond to the value stored into the second-to-lowest nibble (mask $0 \times F0$), where the lowest nibble is set to 15 ($0 \times 0F$) throughout this function.

-- Step five-the first step-uses the exploit to enable supervisor privileges and disable instruction and data caching via the MSR.
-This allows the rest of the code to function, including reading from and writing to the firmware region. - Step six disables external interrupts, likely to prevent any other code from interrupting the changes that are being made to the system, then checks that an instruction that branches on the result of a RAM/ROM consistency check may be patched (the patching will occur during step twelve).
-Assuming success, it will continue. - Step seven verifies that the jumptable entry that will be patched in step twelve has the expected value (the address of the default case branch).
+- Step 5-the first step-uses the exploit to enable supervisor privileges and disable instruction and data caching via MSR.
+This allows the rest of the code to function, including reading from and writing to the firmware region. - Step 6 disables external interrupts, likely to prevent any other code from interrupting the changes that are being made to the system, then checks that an instruction that branches on the result of a RAM/ROM consistency check may be patched (the patching will occur during step 12).
+Assuming success, it will continue. - Step 7 verifies that the jump table entry that will be patched in step 12 has the expected value (the address of the default case branch). - Step 8 verifies that the appended payload (see Figure 3 for how the injector and payload are combined) appears to be in place by checking for the boundary markers.

-- Step eight verifies that the appended payload (see Figure 3 for how the injector and payload are combined) appears to be in place by checking for the boundary markers. - Step nine first determines where to place the payload within the firmware region based on a constant value stored as part of the firmware, then checks to see if a previous payload exists leading up to that location in memory; if one does, it is zeroed out. - Step ten ensures that the payload has content, and that the area to put the payload (the area leading up to the target address) is empty of any non-zero bytes.
-If it is empty, this is where the payload will be placed, and execution will continue to step eleven; otherwise, execution branches to step thirteen. - Step thirteen checks to see if the payload will fit at the target address rather than leading up to the target address; if it will, the new destination is at the target address and execution continues at step eleven. - Step eleven actually copies the payload into the in-memory firmware region at the previously determined destination. - Step twelve patches the jumptable entry for the overridden network command, patches a memory consistency check, then flushes the instruction cache so that changes made to firmware code immediately take effect. - Finally, the function re-enables external interrupts and restores the system state to how it was prior to the exploit having been triggered.
+- Step 9 first determines where to place the payload within the firmware region based on a constant value stored as part of the firmware, then checks to see if a previous payload exists leading up to that location in memory; if one does, it is zeroed out. - Step 10 ensures that the payload has content, and that the area to put the payload (the area leading up to the target address) is empty of any non-zero bytes.
+If it is empty, this is where the payload will be placed, and execution will continue to step 11; otherwise, execution branches to step thirteen. - Step 13 checks to see if the payload will fit at the target address rather than leading up to the target address; if it will, the new destination is at the target address and execution continues at step 11. - Step 11 actually copies the payload into the in-memory firmware region at the previously determined destination. - Step 12 patches the jump table entry for the overridden network command, patches a memory consistency check, then flushes the instruction cache so that changes made to firmware code immediately take effect. - Finally, the function re-enables external interrupts and restores the system state to how it was prior to the exploit having been triggered.